Open-Data-Science-at-SIO/RNAseq-workshop-2017/quantification.md

 ```
 and then re-run the `printf` code block.

-NOTE: if you do not have files, please rerun quality trimming steps [here](quality-trimming.html)

 ## Download or link an assembly

 We can download a full assembly to use for mapping.
 This assembly was made with all Nematostella vectensis reads, rather than the subset we used in the [assembly](assembly-trinity.html) tutorial.